rotators/foperf/README.md

 Accuracy
 --------

-I don't make any claims about accuracy.
-Especially that I'm not good with math or statistics.
-The script is supposed to tell you which code is faster, and as long as the speed difference is more than 1%, it should tell the truth most of the time.
+The script is supposed to tell you which code is faster, and as long as the speed difference is more than 2-3%, it should tell the truth most of the time.

 For snippets which take very little time to execute (under 2ms) the test is not very accurate, because within the macros there is a hidden loop code that is